Goat Marsh Research Natural Area

 Goat Marsh Research Natural Area is a 1,195 acre research natural area located southwest of Mount St. Helens and within Mount St. Helens National Volcanic Monument.
-The natural area is composed of wetlands, young conifer forests growing in volcanic soils, and old-growth stands of superlative Noble Fir and Douglas Fir.

-The area has been identified as a region of scientific importance and preserved for ecological research due to its recent volcanic history as well as for its large tracts of mature and undisturbed Noble Fir forest.
+The area has been identified as a region of scientific importance and preserved for ecological research due to its recent volcanic history as well as for its large tracts of mature and undisturbed noble fir forest.

+The natural area is composed of wetlands, young conifer forests growing in volcanic soils, and old-growth stands of superlative noble fir and Douglas fir.

+History

-The wetland and Lodgepole Pine forest ecosystems of Goat Marsh RNA were established in between approximately 1550 and 1700 C.E. when pyroclastic flows triggered by the eruption of Mount St. Helens disrupted the hydrology of Cold Springs Creek.
+The wetland and lodgepole pine forest ecosystems of Goat Marsh RNA were established between approximately 1550 and 1700 C.E. when pyroclastic flows triggered by the eruption of Mount St. Helens disrupted the hydrology of Cold Springs Creek.
 These ecosystems comprise the majority of the natural area, about 780 acre.

+The RNA was established in 1974.
+The protected area represents "a mosaic of mountain marshlands, swamps, and ponds and a xeric lodgepole pine forest characteristic of mudflow and glacial outwash around Cascadian volcanoes".